QCHackers/tqec/step-by-step-frontend/README.md

-# Step-by-step cioding of the frontend
+# Step-by-step coding of the frontend

 Are you new to JavaScript, React and Pixi?
 Do you want to contribute or simply understand the code powering the visual frontend of `tqecjs`?